-For content writers who write mainly to engage, for example, it’s not the same to write a landing page.
-Writing a banner ad is definitely not the same as writing a press release.
+If you write blogs and articles to engage and inform readers, it’s not the same to write a landing page.
+Writing copy for an ad is definitely not the same as writing a press release.

-But if you’re a beginning freelancer writer, or you’ve started but you still get confused at times, read on:
+If you’re a beginning freelancer writer, and you still get confused at times, this article is for you.

 According to an article in Forbes, a PR pro’s role is to “protect, enhance or build their client’s reputations through the media.”
-To do this PR pros stage events, teach interviewing skills, and a big chunk of what a PR pro does involves the written word.
-They write mainly press releases to the media, but their role is expanding.
+To do this, PR pros stage events, teach interviewing skills, and write.
+They write press releases.

-Today, you’ll catch PR pros blogging and managing social media campaigns.
-That’s because they have entered the social media landscape.
-Whereas before PR pros depended on journalists to communicate their messages, now, PR pros have the access to reach audiences directly using Facebook, Instagram, Twitter and so on.
-Protecting, enhancing and building reputations can also be done using other channels.
+And today, you’ll catch PR pro blogging too, and managing social media campaigns.
+That’s because PR pro’s have entered the social media landscape and they can’t only rely on their pitching abilities.
+Just a few years ago, PR pros depended on journalists to communicate their messages, but now, PR they have access to reach audiences directly using Facebook, Instagram, Twitter and so on.

 I like CopyBlogger’s definition of copywriting: the art and science of strategically delivering words (whether written or spoken) that get people to take some form of action.
-As a copywriter you’re not trying to protect, enhance or build your client’s reputation as PR pros do.
-Copywriting can surely lead to that.
-If so, great.
+As a copywriter you’re not trying to protect, enhance or build your client’s reputation as PR pros do though copywriting can surely lead to that.
 But, that’s not the purpose.
-As a copywriter, you’re straight up trying to get specific action.
+As a copywriter, you’re straight up trying to get a specific action.

-Some “calls to action” can be: selling a product, a service, getting people to sign up for email alerts or to raise money through a donation page.
-Copywriting can be used in video such as with TV or radio ads.
-And, although you’re not actually saying, “buy this,” you are using other persuasive language to drive that specific result.
+Some “calls to action” can be: selling a product, a service, getting people to sign up for email alerts, or to raise money through a donation page.
+Copywriting can be used in a video for TV or the web.
+The point is that you are using persuasive language to drive a specific result.

-Content marketers write blogs, email autoresponders, social media, newsletters to connect and engage with audiences.
+Content marketers write blogs, email autoresponders for drip campaigns, social media posts, and newsletters to connect and engage with audiences.
 Freelancer.com describes a content writer as someone who “provides relevant information for products and services on a website.”

-As a content writer you goal is not the PR writer’s goal which is to “protect, enhance or build their client’s reputation,” nor is it the copywriter’s goal which is to get readers to take some form of action.
-As a content writer, your goal is to inform, engage, and educate to build the trust necessary between customer and product/service/action.
-Content marketers know that without value, true connection and a sense of community, you can’t get very far with people.
+As a content writer you goal is not the PR pro’s goal which is to “protect, enhance or build their client’s reputation,” nor is it the copywriter’s goal which is to get readers to take some form of action.
+As a content writer, your goal is to inform, engage, and educate to build trust.
+Content marketers know that without value, true connection, and engagement, you can’t drive any results.